evanpitt/RESTServiceArchetype/README.md

 ### Setup
 1. Make sure to add the spring.profiles.active key to your application server's environment variables with the value of "local"
-2. Build with Maven via mvn clean compile
+2. Build with Maven via **mvn clean compile**
 3. Deploy to the local application server
 4. Verify that the HTTP port on the aplpication server is configured to be 8080
-5. Consume the test endpoint [AppInfo](http://localhost:8080/RESTServiceArchetype/services/appInfo/info)
+5. Consume the test endpoint [http://localhost:8080/RESTServiceArchetype/services/appInfo/info](http://localhost:8080/RESTServiceArchetype/services/appInfo/info)